 Equity and Inclusion Data

-The College recognizes that advancing diversity, equity and inclusion and addressing discrimination are important parts of its public protection mandate.
+The College recognizes that advancing equity, diversity and inclusion and addressing discrimination are important parts of its public protection mandate.
 To achieve these goals, we believe we must first better understand the current landscape, including possible barriers and diversity of representation.
 We want to ensure we are making decisions that are guided by lived experiences and authentic representation.

 This initiative invites registrants to share demographic information on a voluntary basis.
 The initiative launched in the 2024 renewal period, which began in late November 2023.
-This initiative is part of the College actioning our commitments to diversity, equity and inclusion.
+This initiative is part of the College actioning our commitments to equity, diversity and inclusion.

 Approach